 Spring Service Awards

-Each spring, the Office of Student Affairs coordinates the nomination process for four service awards: the Jane L. Mixer Memorial Award, the Irving J. Stenn, Jr. Award, the National Association for Women Lawyers Award, and the Julia D. Darlow Award presented by the Women Lawyers Association of Michigan.
+Each spring, the Office of Student Life coordinates the nomination process for four service awards: the Jane L. Mixer Memorial Award, the Irving J. Stenn, Jr. Award, the National Association for Women Lawyers Award, and the Julia D. Darlow Award presented by the Women Lawyers Association of Michigan.
 All students are eligible to receive one of these awards, and may nominate a fellow student for one or more of these awards.

 The office also coordinates the nomination process for the Henry M. Bates Memorial Scholarship Award, which is considered to be the highest honor at the Law School.
 Only faculty members are eligible to nominate a student for this award.